borjaguardiola/tubluedoc-test/content/alpha/overview/configure.md

 Initially there are two URLs to configure for each number.
 They are:

 **Firstly** the *Voice Callback URL* - This URL is used by BlueVia to make HTTP POST requests for any notifications made to your application server.
 When BlueVia makes a request to this URL, that should point to your application server, if you choose to you can specify call control commands in the response.
 You should always respond with a HTTP 200 Success response, otherwise BlueVia may call our fallback URL unnecessarily.
-All [BlueVia Voice API Notifications][Notifications Introduction] will be sent to this URL.
+All [BlueVia Voice API Notifications][Notifications] will be sent to this URL.

 The URL can either be HTTP endpoint or a HTTPS endpoint.
 BlueVia will automatically trust a HTTPS endpoint covered by a certificate from a trusted certificate authority,  Currently you cannot use a self signed certificate for your HTTPS endpoints.
 Only trusted certificates can be used.